bookstein/project_prototype/README.md

     # run flask_server.py on the command line to start the app
     python flask_server.py

-Now visit localhost:5000 in your browser and enjoy!
+Now visit localhost:5000 in your browser!